Enhancing Your Experience

 Arts Commons has replaced all of the disposable coffee and plastic cups, cutlery, and napkins at the theatre bars with biodegradable options, endeavoring to come as near as possible to a zero waste facility.
 Throughout the building, waste receptacles have been converted to compost, recycle, and landfill.
 This move is in line with the Arts Commons mandate to divert as much waste from landfills as possible, as was demonstrated by the reuse and refurbishment of old theatre seat backs into the acoustic ceiling of the Jack Singer Rehearsal Hall.

 Along with our new Point-of-Sale system, Arts Commons also now offers the ability to pre-order your intermission drinks.
 This will help to decrease line-ups at intermission, and allow you spend more time stretching your legs before the second act.

-Arts Commons is proud to unveil our newly improved hearing assistance program in the Martha Cohen Theatre, Max Bell Theatre, and Jack Singer Concert Hall.
+Arts Commons is proud to unveil our newly improved hearing assistance program in the Martha Cohen Theatre, Max Bell Theatre, Engineered Air Theatre, Big Secret Theatre, and Jack Singer Concert Hall.
 Arts Commons uses two types of hearing assistance equipment:

 If you're interested in using our hearing assistance technology, please speak to an usher, or Front of House Manager when you arrive at your venue.

-Thank you to the following levels of government for making the seating project possible:
+Thank you to the following organizations and levels of government for making the seating project possible: